Two Haitian journalists killed in gang attack

 Wilguens Louissaint and Amady John Wesley had travelled to an area where rival gangs are fighting for control.

-Mr Wesley's employer, Écoute FM, said in a statement he was "savagely" killed while reporting on the area.
+Mr Wesley's employer, Écoute FM, said he was "savagely" killed while reporting on the area.

-The statement, posted to Facebook, suggests one of the gangs was behind the deaths.
+The radio station told the BBC that one of the gangs was behind the deaths.

+It added the unnamed group were a rival of the Baz Ti Makak gang, which had been trying to speak with the media.

 A security source confirmed to CNN the men had been burned alive, while another unnamed source told Reuters news agency a third journalist managed to escape.